By RAPROSS PHARMACEUTICALS PVT LTD

 Talk to your doctor if

-- You have any existing medical condition like diabetes, hypertension, kidney or liver problem.
+- You have a kidney or liver dysfunction.

 How Does It Work?